dacostapiece/callhome/README.md

 https://dash.cloudflare.com/profile/api-tokens<br>
 https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-patch-dns-record<br>

+Give permission for files to be run<br>
+Example - repeat this process or call chmod +x *.py/chmod +x *.sh on the folder where scripts are stored.<br>
+chmod +x /home/dacosta/CALLHOME/openvpn_script.sh<br>

 <b>HOW SCRIPTS ARE CALLED?</b><br>
 Some scripts are call by cronjobs, because they required often calls, some scripts are run by service, wether it runs on starts or only once and other scripts are simply called by others